-After you finish a tough workout, you should feel sore and a little worn out — like you have challenged your muscles but will recover with time.
-While muscles spasms or twitching may be normal, explosions that make you feel like your muscles are about to jump out of your skin are not.
+After you finish a tough workout, you should feel sore and a little worn out — as if you have challenged your muscles but will recover with time.
+While muscle spasms or twitching may be normal, severe spasms that make you feel like your muscles are about to jump out of your skin are not.

 You experience exercise-related twitching when you have contracted the muscles, yet a single muscle or muscle filament continues to contract although you are not moving it.
-Sometimes your muscles can twitch only slightly — so slightly that you do not notice.
+Sometimes your muscles may twitch only slightly — so slightly that you do not notice.

-What Causes Twitching and Spasms
+What Causes Twitching and Spasms?

-Another cause of spasms and twitching is lack of fluids and minerals such as potassium and calcium that create muscle imbalances, the University of Maryland Medical Center explains.
+Another cause of spasms and twitching is lack of fluids and minerals, such as potassium and calcium, that create electrolyte imbalances, MedLinePlus explains.
 This is particularly true if you have sweated profusely or are dehydrated when you exercise.

 Spasm Prevention and Treatment

-If you experience muscle difficulties after exercising, you can engage in preventive measures like stretching before and after your exercise session and drinking plenty of fluids.
+If you experience muscle difficulties after exercising, you can engage in preventive measures such as stretching before and after your exercise session and drinking plenty of fluids.
 Increase your exercise difficulty incrementally — not exponentially — by refraining from adding too much weight to your strength-training routine or too much time to your cardiovascular routine.

-See Medical Attention
+When to Seek Medical Attention

 If you experience severe pain or you frequently experience muscle cramps, contact your doctor.
 If any muscle twitch or spasm lasts a long time or keeps coming back, you may have a serious condition.
 Examples of conditions that can result in muscle symptoms include kidney or thyroid function alteration or fibromyalgia, according to MedlinePlus.